 - Seizures that occur either immediately after the injury or several years later.
 These seizures may either include uncontrolled muscle movements and unconsciousness, or less muscle movement and no loss of consciousness.

-- Physical paralysis or spastic muscle movements may occur if motor areas of the brain suffered damage.
+- Physical paralysis or spastic muscle movements, which can occur if motor areas of the brain suffered damage.
 Because of this, some people experience trouble controlling their bladder and bowels, loss of appetite or trouble eating, in addition to difficulty sleeping.
 Some women develop menstrual problems as well.

 When to Consult a Traumatic Brain Injury Attorney